 Another major criticism of the direct-to-consumer advertising model is not what they say, but what they leave out.

-A 2007 study published in the Annals of Family Medicine found that no drug advertisements touted lifestyle changes as part of therapy, but 95 percent of the ads studied used emotional appeals.
+A 2007 study published in the found that no drug advertisements touted lifestyle changes as part of therapy, but 95 percent of the ads studied used emotional appeals.
 Such claims included losing (58 percent) or regaining (85 percent) control over some aspect of a person’s life.

 “The ads have limited educational value and may oversell the benefits of drugs in ways that might conflict with promoting population health,” the study concluded.